Talking Stick Resort: History

 Prior to opening as Talking Stick Resort, the land was the location of Casino Arizona 101 & Talking Stick Way.
 It opened in 1999 with 332 slot machines and 45 table games.
 In 2003 the property was expanded to include blackjack, poker, keno and a sports bar.

 In September 2006, ground was broken at the future site of Talking Stick Resort.
 Phoenix-based company, Chanen Construction Company, Inc. led the construction of the project.

 Casino Arizona 101 & Indian Bend remained opened throughout construction until the resort’s opening.
 The temporary structure that housed Casino Arizona was then auctioned as were the majority of its contents.

 On April 15, 2010, Talking Stick Resort opened on the former site of Casino Arizona at 101 and Talking Stick Way.
 An official grand opening took place on June 10.

 On August 11, 2018, a massive monsoon storm flooded Talking Stick Resort Casino's generator, backup generator, and portions of the hotel and casino, forcing all guests to be immediately evacuated.
 It remained entirely closed while massive cleanup and power restoration efforts took place.
 The resort re-opened over a month later on September 24, 2018.

 Hotel

 The hotel houses 496 deluxe rooms with 15 luxury suites and 30 executive king suites.

 The architectural design of Talking Stick Resort mirrors the Salt River Pima-Maricopa Indian Community through the use of native stones, plants and earth-tone color schemes.

 Gaming

 Talking Stick Resort’s gaming floor covers 98,000 square feet.
-It includes more than 850 slot machines, 54 tables of Blackjack, Three Card Poker, Let It Ride and Lucky Ladies.
+It includes more than 850 slot machines, 54 tables of Blackjack, Three Card Poker, Craps, Roulette, Pai Gow, Ultimate Texas Hold'Em, Let It Ride and Lucky Ladies.

 Talking Stick Resort is home to the ARENA Poker Room that features 49 poker tables including Texas Hold ‘Em, 7-Card Stud and Omaha.
 The ARENA Poker Room also hosts the annual Arizona State Poker Championship and Arizona State Ladies Poker Championship.

 Talking Stick Resort also offers Keno games in its Keno hall.